 - a.
-Chronic Ventilator Dependant Individuals: Individuals who are ventilator dependant due to major complex medical disease or other accidents. - b.
-Chronic Wound Care Recipients: Individuals who need therapeutic dressings/treatments/equipment that are designed to actively manipulate the sound healing process. - Behaviorally Challenging Individuals: Individuals who meet the following criteria: - 1.
-Individual must meet the criteria for nursing facility level of care. - 2.
-Individual has a history of regular/recurrent, persistent disruptive behavior which is not easily altered.
-Behaviors which require increased resource use from nursing facility staff must exist. - 3.
-Individuals receiving specialized rehabilitation services are excluded from this rate. - d.
-Traumatic Brain or Spinal Cord Injured: Individuals who have had an injury to the skull, brain, or spinal cord.
+Chronic Ventilator Dependent Individuals-Individuals who are ventilator dependent due to major complex medical disease or other accidents. - Chronic Wound Care Recipients-Individuals who need therapeutic dressings/treatments/equipment that are designed to actively manipulate the sound healing process. - c.
+Behaviorally Challenging Individuals-Individuals who meet the following criteria: - Have a history of regular/recurrent, persistent disruptive behavior which is not easily altered.
+Behaviors which require increased resource use or nursing facility staff must exist, and - 2.
+Have an organic or psychiatric disorder of thought, mood, perception, orientation, memory, or social history which significantly affects behavior and is interfering with care and placement.
+Social history refers to convicted sexual offenders, inmates, or individuals who are otherwise challenging due to past behaviors. - d.
+Traumatic Brain or Spinal Cord Injured-Individuals who have had an injury to the skull, brain, or spinal cord.
 The injury may produce a diminished or altered state of consciousness resulting in impairment in cognitive abilities or physical functioning, as well as behavioral and/or emotional functioning.
-The individual must have completed an acute rehabilitation program in another facility and must be continuing the rehabilitation plan. - e.
-Individuals requiring total parenteral nutritional therapy: The therapy must be prior authorized by the department and all of the following criteria must be met: - The individual has a permanently inoperative internal body organ or body function such as severe pathology of the alimentary tract which does not allow absorption of sufficient nutrients to maintain weight and strength commensurate with the individual's general condition. - 2.
-There is a physician's order or prescription for the therapy and medical documentation describing the diagnosis and the medical necessity for the therapy. - 3.
-The therapy is the only means the individual has to receive nutrition.
+The individual must have either 1) completed an acute rehabilitation program in another facility and be continuing the rehabilitation plan or, 2) if an individual does not qualify for an acute rehabilitation program, they must have a physiatry consultation documenting the ability and willingness to participate in and benefit from therapy.
+Documentation must also show that the individual is alert and able to follow simple directions, medically stable, and no longer needing acute level of care.
+If an individual already resides in a skilled nursing facility and is not able to receive a physiatry consultation (either face to face or virtual), a licensed therapist may also perform the assessment. - e.
+Individuals requiring total parenteral nutritional therapy-Individuals who meet the following criteria: - 1.
+Have an internal body organ or body function such as severe pathology of the alimentary tract which does not allow absorption of sufficient nutrients to maintain weight and strength commensurate with the individual's general condition. - 2.
+Have a physician's order or prescription for the therapy and medical documentation describing the diagnosis and the medical necessity for the therapy. - 3.
+The therapy is the only means the individual has to receive nutrition. - 4.
+Reimbursement is limited to the Total Parenteral Nutrition solution and necessary supplies to administer the solution.